Posted by marilynch

 Surf Up?

-If you are a biker who’s heading off to surf and have surfing-related questions, contact On the Beach or Sunshine Freestyle in New Monterey, or Liquid Surf Shop in Carmel.
+If you are a biker who’s heading off to surf and have surfing-related questions, you may find it helpful to contact local surf shops, such as On the Beach or Sunshine Freestyle in New Monterey, or Liquid Surf Shop in Carmel.

 Love the beach?
 Read on….